-MLS CAREER: A pacey forward who features primarily on the wing, but can also play as a lone striker…Currently in fourth season with New England after being acquired via trade from Sporting Kansas City ahead of the 2014 season…Since joining the Revs, has played as both a center forward and a wide midfielder, providing flexibility to the lineup…Through April 2017, career totals include 185 games played, 115 starts, 29 goals, and 20 assists…Owns 10 postseason appearances, all starts, with four goals and two assists…Through first two months of 2017, made eight substitute appearances…In 2016, appeared in 27 games, starting 19, and recorded two goals with two assists…Made 30 appearances, starting 20, in 2015, and finished the year with four goals and five assists…In first season with the Revs in 2014, set career highs in appearances (31) and assists (six)…In final season with Kansas City, played in 12 games, starting one…Started 14 of 22 appearances in 2012, notching five goals and one assist…In second MLS campaign, started 20 games for the first time while appearing in 29 matches…Scored a career-high nine goals and added three assists…In first MLS season in 2010, started 13 of 26 games and scored five goals with two assists.
+MLS CAREER: A pacey forward who features primarily on the wing …Has played four seasons for New England after being acquired via trade from Sporting Kansas City ahead of the 2014 season…Since joining the Revs, has played as both a center forward and a wide midfielder, providing flexibility to the lineup…Career regular season totals include 205 games played, 128 starts, 36 goals, and 21 assists in 11,824 minutes of action…Owns 10 postseason appearances, all starts, with four goals and two assists…In 2017, made 28 appearances, including 13 starts, and recorded seven goals with one assist…Named Revs' Players' Player of the Year…Appeared in 27 games in 2016, starting 19, and recorded two goals with two assists…In 2015, made 30 appearances, starting 20, and finished the year with four goals and five assists…In first season with the Revs in 2014, set career highs in appearances (31) and assists (six)…In final season with Kansas City, played in 12 games, starting one…Started 14 of 22 appearances in 2012, notching five goals and one assist…In second MLS campaign, started 20 games for the first time while appearing in 29 matches…Scored a career-high nine goals and added three assists…In first MLS season in 2010, started 13 of 26 games and scored five goals with two assists.

 2016: Appeared in 27 games, starting 19, and recorded two goals with two assists…Totaled 1,666 minutes of action...Started the Revolution’s first eight matches of 2016 before suffering a hamstring injury...Led Revolution with three U.S. Open Cup goals…Recorded brace in U.S. Open Cup Round of 16 win against the New York Cosmos on June 29, including the game-winner in the 83rd minute…Scored in Open Cup Semifinal win vs. the Chicago Fire on Aug.
 9…Added an assist in Open Cup Final at FC Dallas on Sept.
 13…(3/26) at NYC: Made 100th career MLS start in 1-1 draw…(4/1) vs. TOR: Paced team with five shots in 1-1 draw…(4/17) at ORL: Opened 2016 scoring account with an equalizer in a 2-2 draw…(6/18) at VAN: Recorded first assist of season on Kelyn Rowe’s game-winning goal in 2-1 win…(7/6) vs. NYC: Made 75th appearance with Revolution…(7/9) vs. CLB: Notched second assist of season in the 56th minute...(7/16) at RSL: Started and played 83 minutes…(8/6) at TOR: Scored second League goal of season…(10/23) vs. MTL: Applied steady pressure in 10 minutes of action in season finale, totaling three shots.